 Day 1: Afternoon

 Another handy public transportation option is the double-decker Deuce bus, which runs up and down the Strip 24/7.

 Day 1: Evening

 Day 2: MorningAfter your first night in Vegas, recuperate with a monster breakfast at Hash House A Go Go , in LINQ Hotel & Casino (formerly Imperial Palace).
-Come hungry.
+Come hungry and ready to check out one of the best local restaurants.
 You'll need a ravenous appetite to polish-off the mammoth portions of biscuits and country gravy, Frisbee-size hotcakes and signature, belt-busting chicken and waffles.